 Consent is required in order to engage legally in any sexual act with another person.
 Consent laws have changed recently in regard to minors.
 The current ‘age of consent’ laws state that if you are under the age of 16 it is illegal to have sex with an adult.

-There is a ‘close-in-age’ exemption which means that 14 and 15 year olds can have sex with someone who is less than 5 years older than them.
+There is a ‘close-in-age’ exemption which means that 14 and 15 year old people can have sex with someone who is less than 5 years older than them.
 If an individual is 5 or more years older than the 14 or 15 year old, consent can be allowed if the two are common-law partners or have been living in a conjugal relationship for a period of less than one year, and they had or are expecting to have a child as a result of the relationship.
 In addition, a person aged 12 or 13 can have sex with someone who is less than 2 years older than them as long as the relationship isn’t exploitative.

 If you are under the age of 12 you cannot legally consent to sex and no person aged 12 or 13 years old will be charged with an offence of sexual interference, invitation to sexual touching or exposure unless there is a relationship of trust or authority with the complainant.